MarcelGarus/dependability/README.md

-# dependability

-A library for making your programs more reliable
+# Dependability: A library for making your programs more reliable

 Especially when dealing with hardware, a lot can go wrong.
 Here are some of the biggest problems that can arise in code and what you can do about them: